cityofaustin/digital-services-style-guide/_words/make-content-easier-to-read.md

 See tips from the [Conscious Style Guide](http://consciousstyleguide.com/) to create inclusive content.

 ## Context
 When users visit your page, they should be able understand what is on the page, the purpose of the page, and what actions they can take.
 A user should easily be able to answer the question: “What is this?”
 Avoid assuming that a user is familiar with your content.
 If they have to read the entire page first to understand what it is, then the page is lacking context.

-### This page gives no context
+For example, the page below is not clear to user what it is from first reading it.

 #### Learn
 * Grow your skills
 * Become a better you
 * Our instructors are certified and qualified

-See all of our classes

-### This page gives context
+A better way to write this and give this page context would be:

 #### Take a Ceramics Class
 Learn hand building techniques for sculpting clay and create beautiful works of art in this 4-week course.
 Beginners are welcome.
 The next class starts March 20.

-Sign up for this free class.

 To help you keep in mind context while writing, ask yourself:
 * Who is the user reading this content?